MichaelCurrin/coding-blog/_posts/2018-02-20-tensorflow-on-a-web-api.md

 ---
 title: TensorFlow on a Web API
-description: Guide to making a machine learning image recognition service available on a Python web server
+description: How to integrate a machine learning (image recognition) service available on a Python web server.
 ---

 ![Python logo]({{ "/assets/images/logos/Python-logo-notext.svg" | relative_url }})